beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 ## 1. What can TornadoVM do?

-TornadoVM can accelerate parts of your application on heterogeneous co-processors such as multicore CPUs, GPUs, and FPGAs.
+TornadoVM can accelerate parts of your applications on heterogeneous co-processors such as multicore CPUs, GPUs, and FPGAs.

 ## 2. How can I use it?

-For installation and usage instructions please refer to the following pages: Installation, Usage Instructions.
+For installation and usage instructions please refer to the following pages: [Installation](INSTALL.md), [Usage Instructions] ().

 ## 3. Which programming languages does TornadoVM support?